tdolby-at-uk-ibm-com/ace-keda-demo/demo-infrastructure/README-cloud-resources.md

 This demo assumes the `keda` user has been created and allowed to connect and access DEMO.QUEUE and that admin credentials are available for KEDA polling to use.

+Note that the hostname and port number are included in the secret despite not being strictly
+confidential: this is done because it allows the values to be changed easily without needing to rebuild the container while  avoiding the need for a separate config map (thereby keeping the demo simpler); [ace-startup-script.sh](/demo-infrastructure/ace-startup-script.sh) reads the values from the secret and updates the [MQEndpoint policy](/DefaultPolicies/MQoC.policyxml) at container start time.
+A GitOps approach would normally have separate MQEndpoint policies for each queue manager.